farcasterxyz/hub-monorepo/apps/hubble/README.md

 messages every 10 seconds to make testing easy.
 To connect to testnet:

 1. Run `yarn start -e <eth-rpc-url> -b /dns/testnet1.farcaster.xyz/tcp/2282 -n 2`
-2. Pass `--reset-db` flag on first run, if you've previously connected to devnet or mainnet
+2. If you've previously connected to devnet or mainnet, run `yarn dbreset` to clear the database before starting

 #### Connecting to Mainnet